DylanAuty/weatherApp/README.md

 ```

 ### Caching
-The landing page was cached using Memcached via the Django view.
+The landing page was cached using Memcached via the Django view, with a custom decorator to vary with user cookies.
 The performance improvement was significant.
 Expiry was set at 15 minutes, as this is the frequency of updates from Wunderground.

 #### Django and Memcached - Application level caching
 In this case, a request must reach the Django server in order for the cached copy to be recalled, which adds overhead.
 However, it is very swift to implement and yields good results.
+In addition, it allows a separate cached version of the landing page to be built for each location.
+Users who search for another location will automatically see that location in the future, and as they request it a cached version will be created.

 ##### Before:
 No caching.
 ApacheBench used - 1000 requests with 10 max. concurrent connections.